5 of the simplest, most tax-efficient ways to distribute wealth to your family

-A good way forward is to have an open conversation with your entire family, together with your financial adviser who can act as an independent professional (and, in my experience, a mediator!)
+A good way forward is to have an open conversation with your entire family, together with your financial adviser who can act as an independent professional (and, in my experience, a mediator).

-However, I appreciate family dynamics are complex – and sometimes the simplest way is to give fixed amounts to any grandchildren, and then divide the rest equally between children…
+Sometimes the simplest way is to give fixed amounts to any grandchildren, and then divide the rest equally between children.

-…but, if one family member needs money more urgently than another, explaining that they are getting their inheritance upfront could be a way forward, if you can’t afford to give everyone an equal share right now…
+But, if one family member needs money more urgently than another, explaining that they are getting their inheritance upfront could be a way forward if you can’t afford to give everyone an equal share right now.

 #4.
 How to make transferring wealth as tax efficient as possible